FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 We have something like 300 to 400 investigations just into cartel leadership.

-And about hardly a week goes by when some FBI field office isn't seizing enough fentanyl to wipe out an entire state.
+And hardly a week goes by when some FBI field office isn't seizing enough fentanyl to wipe out an entire state.

-And I couldn't agree with you more, uh, Director Ray, and of course, we have talked about this uh during previous uh hearings in which you have testified uh and to be clear that I think the budget that House Republicans have proposed, which is about a $325 million cut to the FBI would do precisely what you have described and have deleterious impacts uh for public safety across our country and uh House Democrats are certainly working to prevent those cuts from taking place.
+And to be clear, I think the budget that House Republicans have proposed, which is about a $325 million cut to the FBI, would do precisely what you've described and have deleterious impacts for public safety across our country.

-One thing I can give an update.
+One thing I can give an update on.

 We had some conversations with some of the members about the access to the roof and the ladder and so forth.

-Uh in other words, we do not believe he used a ladder to get up there.
+In other words, we do not believe he used a ladder to get up there.

 Oh, shit.

-There's an article recently uh regarding several former Trump administration national security officials who had received a duty-to-warn briefing from the FBI regarding the potential threat from Iran.
+There's an article recently regarding several former Trump administration national security officials who had received a duty to warn briefing from the FBI regarding the potential threat from Iran.

-And I think there is this article uh made clear deep concern that these individuals have justifiably so about the threat level, and particularly given uh the events of the last several months and the need for there to be an increased security posture and security personnel for former officials who may very well still be at risk.
+And I think there is this article made clear deep concern these individuals have justifiably so about the threat level, and particularly given the events of the last several months and the need for there to be an increased security posture and security personnel for former officials who may very well still be at risk.

-Uh we have seen in the last few years an attempt, I'm speaking just from public information now, an attempt to assassinate a former U.S. National Security Advisor on U.S. soil.
+We have seen in the last few years an attempt, I'm speaking just from public information now, an attempt to assassinate a former U.S. National Security Advisor on U.S. soil.

-We have seen uh a cyber attack against a children's hospital in New England that ties back to Iran.
+We have seen a cyber attack against a children's hospital in New England that ties back to Iran.

 We have seen, as I've testified before, as Director Ratcliffe and I announced, an effort by the Iranians to target the 2020 presidential election.